 Welcome to Bradley Reid Corporation website, and thank you for stopping by.
-Bradley Reid Corporation offers information and assistance in counseling services, veterans support, HIV/AIDS case management, peer support, community crisis Intervention, business support, and more.
+Bradley Reid Corporation (501c 3) offers information and assistance in housing, counseling services, veterans support, case management, peer support, after-school enrichment, community crisis Intervention, business support, and more.

 The Bradley Corporation is charged with assessing the needs of and with planning services for People unsupported in North Carolina.
 Some of these services are funded by Part A of the federal Ryan White HIV/AIDS Treatment Extension Act of 2009 and your support in giving.
 All of the projects and support for The Bradley Corporation is to empower people living with HIV/AIDS, adults, children, and families to break the cycle of homelessness and poverty, to alleviate the underlying causes of poverty, and to enable all of us to attain our fullest potential as individuals and as members of the broader society.
 We strive to create a safe and respectful environment where we support each other in our struggles for self-esteem, recovery, and the confidence to move toward self-actualization.
 Read More

 If you don't know, here is something to hurt the heart to help the hearts of others.
 1 in 3 homeless adults in the United States is a veteran.
 That's more than 135,000 veterans living on the streets or in shelters on any given day.
 Another 1.5 million other veterans are considered at risk of homelessness due to poverty, lack of support networks, and dismal living conditions.

 At The Bradley Reid Corporation, we are trying to change the lives of veterans by providing men and women across North Carolina and the United States with clean, comfortable, and sober living apartments, which serve as stepping-stones to independent living.